Zoher15/Artificial-Intelligence-Part-of-Speech-Tagging-and-Optical-Character-Recognition/README.md

 For question 2 we are using the following definitions of emissions and transitions:
 	1. Initial: The probability of a charcter occuring as first character of the sentense.
 We are using Laplacian smoothing to get a better probability distribution and non-zero probability for characters not present in training data at 1st position.
 	1. Emision: The probability of character occuring given an image.
 This is calculated by pixel matching of the matrix with the different matrices present in the training set.
-After experimentation and after findng better results, higher weight is assigned for matched pixels and less weight is assigned for matched spaces.
+We have set the probability of a noisy pixel as 0.3.
+Probability (observed pixel = "*" | training image pixel = "*") = 0.7 and Probability (observed pixel = " " | training image pixel = "*") = 0.3
 	2. Transition: The probability of a character occuring given the previous character.
 P('a'|'b') or P('b'|'c') and so on.
 We are using Laplacian smoothing for transitional probability as well to get a better probability distribution and non-zero probability for character transactions that were not present in training data.